Discover the best period to go in Greece!

 The most visited destinations during the high season are certainly the Greek islands, with the most frequented ones being the Cyclades and Crete, while other islands or seaside resorts on the mainland achieve high occupancy levels too.

-Booking in advance is a must if you’re planning to visit at this time of the year, since prices go up and the availability may be limited.
+Booking in advance is a must if you’re planning to visit at this time of the year since prices go up and availability may be limited.

-Many places tend to get overcrowded -although Greece has over 100 islands, overtourism is still a thing- and the temperature rises as well, making it very likely to encounter a heatwave between 30°C and 40°C.
+Even though Greece has over 100 islands, overtourism is still a thing.
+Many places tend to get overcrowded and the temperature rises as well, making it very likely to encounter a heatwave between 30°C and 40°C.

-The regular ferry schedules that connect the islands to one another create perfect island-hopping opportunities, although this is also possible in May, June or September, right before or after the high season.
+The regular ferry schedules that connect the islands create perfect island-hopping opportunities, although this is also possible in May, June, or September, right before or after the high season.

-It should be mentioned that the good weather conditions make this time of the year great for water sports, especially at the windy Cyclades such as Paros and Naxos.
+It should be mentioned that the good weather conditions make this time of the year great for water sports, especially on the windy islands of the Cyclades like Paros and Naxos.

-If you’re not a fan of big crowds but are only able to travel during the high season, we recommend visiting some less touristy Greek islands where you can have peace of mind, such as Syros, Serifos, Ikaria and many more islands.
+If you’re not a fan of big crowds but are only able to travel during the high season, we recommend visiting some less touristy Greek islands where you can have peace of mind.
+Indicatively, we suggest Serifos, Ikaria, and Astypalea, but there are many more islands offering a more tranquil setting.

 Best time for islands and coastline

-Temperature-wise, to get the most out of your days spent on the beach, the best time to visit the Greek islands is June, early July and September, when the weather is at its best and you get to avoid the frequent heat waves and tourist crowds of August and mid-July.
+Temperature-wise, to get the most out of your days spent on the beach, the best time to visit the Greek islands is June, early July and September when the weather is at its best and you get to avoid the heat waves and tourist crowds of August and mid-July.

 The sunniest days can start as soon as May and continue until early October.

-You can still enjoy the beach when the temperature is at around 23 °C, although the sea waters may still be somewhat cold in May.
+You can still enjoy the beach when the temperature is at around 23 °C, but the sea waters may still be somewhat cold in May.

-Mediterranean winters are generally considered mild and swimming all year long is definitely a possibility, especially for those used to colder environments.
+Mediterranean winters are generally considered mild and swimming all year long is definitely an activity one can try, especially those used to colder environments.

 Many islands or other seafront places on the coastline, however, are practically empty, since most facilities are closed from October to April.

-If you want to visit the Dodecanese islands, for instance Rhodes, or Crete, keep in mind that the more south you go, the higher the temperatures will be.
+If you want to visit the Dodecanese Islands (e.g. Rhodes) or Crete, keep in mind that the more south you go, the higher the temperatures will be.

-On the other hand, the Ionian islands make a great midsummer destination, as they offer both beaches and forests with a refreshing atmosphere that make the summer heat more manageable, compared to the Cyclades.
+On the other hand, the Ionian Islands make a great midsummer destination, as they offer both beaches and forests with a refreshing atmosphere that makes the summer heat more manageable, compared to the Cyclades.

-Last thing to consider, is that unless you actively enjoy the hustle and bustle of the high season, it is best to avoid most islands and seafront places in August and pick some other time to visit instead.
+The last thing to consider is that unless you actively enjoy the hustle and bustle of the high season, it is best to avoid most islands and seafront places in August and pick some other time to visit instead.

 Best time for cities